 I feel like I just escaped from Christmasland and my life force is nearly drained.

 My head hurts.
 I think this book gave me a headache – that’s how intense it was.

 The gist is Victoria ‘Vic’ McQueen can travel across a covered bridge on her bike and arrive on the other side wherever she wants to be.

 Charlie Manx can drive his vintage 1938 Rolls Royce Wraith to a supernatural amusement park, which he created, called Christmasland.
-And the Rolls Royce is the key to get in.
+And the Rolls Royce is the key to getting in.
 On his way there, he kidnaps children.
 During the ride, the kids are drained of their life force in order to keep Manx alive, because you see, he’s a few hundred years old.
-Can’t let that decay sink in, can we?
+Can’t let that decay start sloughing off body parts, can we?

 “She told me about Charlie Manx.
 She warned me about him.
 She said there was a man, a bad man with a bad car.
 He used his car to suck the life out of children.
 He was a kind of vampire – a road vampire.”

 Christmasland is a beautiful place full of gumdrop houses, Christmas lights and snowmen who never melt.
 It’s also populated with the ghoulish, decomposing children kidnapped and sucked dry by Manx.
 These children have pointy little teeth and their favourite pastime is killing people and eating them – especially adults.

 I mean, if you were planning a family vacation, I would definitely consider this place.
 Chomp, chomp!